DevExpress/devextreme-reactive/packages/dx-react-datagrid/docs/README.md

 }
 ```

-So, `sortings` represents the DataGrid sorting configuration.
-In turn, the `changeSortings` function is a handler that is invoked every time the sorting configuration changes.
+So, `sorting` represents the DataGrid sorting configuration.
+In turn, the `changeSorting` function is a handler that is invoked every time the sorting configuration changes.
 Note that all state management plugins work with the serializable state.
 It means that you can persist and restore it in [localStorage](https://developer.mozilla.org/en/docs/Web/API/Window/localStorage) or any other storage that can store string values.
 The controlled state mode can also be helpful if you need to indicate the current state in your UI or bind some controls existing outside the DataGrid.
-For inctance, it's easy to put a ComboBox with available sort orders and let end-users use it for sorting DataGrid data.
+For instance, it's easy to put a ComboBox with available sort orders and let end-users use it for sorting DataGrid data.

 In uncontrolled state mode, the DataGrid component manages its UI state internally.
 You do not need to specify the state value and state change handler properties.
 Yet, you can provide DataGrid with the initial state value using the property with the `default` prefix.
 For instance, we can convert the previous example into uncontrolled mode: